Privacy Notice

 As a data subject, you have rights under the law of data protection.
 You have the right to be informed by us about:

-• what personal data we would collect from you as a participant
+- what personal data we would collect from you as a participant

-• how we would use it, and for what purpose
+- how we would use it, and for what purpose

-• who we would share your information with, and why?
+- who we would share your information with, and why

-• your other data subject rights and how to exercise them
+- your other data subject rights and how to exercise them

-• retention periods for your personal data
+- retention periods for your data

 Purposes: Why do we want to use your information?

-We collect your data to deliver the SC/FB service to you.
 Our primary aim is to help you to reach your work, skills and training or volunteer goals, and find a path towards a career that is right for you.
 This will be through career coaching and mentoring, information advice and guidance and helping you to access training and other support, enabling you to increase your confidence, skills and income.

-Successful training and career outcomes for our participants are intended to contribute to our broader aim of furthering the growth of the local economy and the skillset of the workforce in the West of England region.
+Furthermore, successful training and career outcomes for our participants are intended to contribute to our broader aim of furthering the growth of the local economy and the skillset of the workforce in the West of England region.

 What kind of personal data will we collect and record?

-If you exit the programme before completion, we will ask for your reasons for exiting the programme.
+The information we collect will be determined by whether we have decided it is necessary.
+Additionally, if you exit the programme before completion, we will ask for your reasons for exiting the programme.

 Digital badging